pulzze/autoflow-documentation/docs/ids/action-datetime-current-day/description.md

-Calculates the current day of the week.
-Returns the day of the week as a string from Monday to Sunday.
+Provides the day of the week as a string from Monday to Sunday.